filecoin-project/specs/mining.md

 They then apply the messages state transition, and generate a receipt for it containing the total gas actually used by the execution, the executions exit code, and the return value (see [receipt](data-structures#message-receipt) for more details).
 Then, they refund the sender in the amount of `(msg.GasLimit - GasUsed) * msg.GasPrice`.
 In the event of a message processing error, the remaining gas is refunded to the user, and all other state changes are reverted.
 (Note: this is a divergence from the way things are done in Ethereum)

 Each message should be applied on the resultant state of the previous message execution, unless that message execution failed, in which case all state changes caused by that message are thrown out.
-The final state tree after this process will be your blocks `StateRoot`.
+The final state tree after this process will be the block's `StateRoot`.

-The miner merklizes the set of messages you selected, and put the root in `MsgRoot`.
+The miner merklizes the set of messages selected, and put the root in `MsgRoot`.
 They gather the receipts from each execution into a set, merklize them, and put that root in `ReceiptsRoot`.
 Finally, they set the `StateRoot` field with the resultant state.

 Note that the `ParentState` field from the expected consensus document is left out, this is to help minimize the size of the block header.
 The parent state for any given parent set should be computed by the client and cached locally.